keu/docs/software/cli-reference.md

 ### Usage

 Run `astro deployment create <new-deployment-name> [flags]` to create a new Deployment in your Astronomer Workspace.
-This is equivalent to using the **New Deployment** button in the Astronomer UI.
+This is equivalent to using the **New Deployment** button in the Software UI.

 ### Flags